-The first steps for setting up a localized, A/B tested push campaign are the same as other channels, with a few extra actions.
-Note that all-platform push campaigns are currently only available for mobile platforms (iOS, Android, Amazon).
+The first steps for setting up a push notification campaign are the same as other channels, with a few extra actions.

 - To create a new campaign from your Campaigns center, select Create campaign.

-- On the Choose your marketing channel screen, select the Push campaign channel.
+- On the Choose your marketing channel screen, select Push notification.

-- Under Choose Notification type, select Standard push.
+- Under Choose push notification type, select the push notification type:

-- Under Choose platform, select All Platforms.
-If you need to create a platform-specific campaign, select the individual platform.
+- Under Choose platform, the default selection is All Platforms.
+If you need to create a platform-specific campaign, select the individual platform(s).

 - To continue to the Campaign overview screen, select Continue.

-- Enter the Campaign name and Description, then select Save to go to the campaign builder.
+- Enter the Campaign name, Description, and Tags, then select Save to go to the campaign builder.

 To add or edit your push notification content from the campaign build screen, on the Content block, select add + or edit .

-Some options in the Content editor apply to all users, such as Message and Custom buttons.
+Some sections in the Content editor apply to all users, such as Message.
 Other content is restricted by platform, such as a GIF for iOS media or Android extended notification content.
 If you select a single platform when setting up the campaign, the Content editor displays only the options that apply to that platform.